Skip to main content

 Key takeaways:

-• Stents are placed through a catheter in an artery in your groin or arm.
-It’s important to avoid certain activities so the entry site can heal.
+• Heart stents are placed through a catheter in an artery in your groin or arm.
+It’s important to avoid certain activities so the entry site — and heart — can heal.

 • After stent placement, avoid strenuous activities, heavy lifting, and soaking in a bathtub or pool for the first week.

 • Some supplements can affect bleeding risk, so ask your cardiologist if you need to avoid them.
-Don’t stop your blood thinners, including aspirin, after a stent without your cardiologist’s guidance.
+After a stent, don’t stop your blood thinners — including aspirin — without your cardiologist’s guidance.

-Stents are small metallic mesh tubes that are used to open blocked heart arteries.
-They’re placed by a heart specialist (cardiologist).
-If you have a heart attack, you may need a stent to prevent permanent damage to the heart.
-But you might also get one if you have a partial blockage that causes heart symptoms like angina
+Stents are small, metallic mesh tubes that open blockages in heart arteries.
+They’re one of the main ways to treat a heart attack.
+But you might also get one if you have a partial blockage to help ease heart disease symptoms like angina

-Your cardiologist will place the stent in a procedure called cardiac catheterization.
-They put a tube (catheter) into an artery in your wrist or groin, and use this to get the stent to your heart.
-Special imaging helps them know where to go.
+A heart specialist (cardiologist) inserts the stent with a procedure called cardiac catheterization.
+They put a tube (catheter) into an artery in your wrist or groin, and they use this to get the stent to your heart.

 After placing the stent, your cardiologist will prescribe certain medications.
 You’ll also need to take some precautions after the procedure.
 In this article, we’ll go over what you can expect after a stent and ways to optimize your recovery.